A new trial may be granted to all or any of the parties and on all or part of the issues for any of the following causes:

 (Amended effective March 1, 2001.)

 When a motion for a new trial is based upon affidavits, they shall be served with the notice of motion.
-The opposing party shall have ten days after such service in which to serve opposing affidavits, which period may be extended by the court pursuant to Rule 59.03.
+The opposing party shall have 14 days after such service in which to serve opposing affidavits, which period may be extended by the court pursuant to Rule 59.03.
 The court may permit reply affidavits.
+Except as limited by Rule 59.03, the deadlines for serving any permitted affidavits may be established or modified by order under Minn.
+Gen. R. Prac.
+115.0l(c).

 A stay of entry of judgment pursuant to Rule 58 shall not be construed to extend the time within which a party may serve a motion hereunder.